Armed Forces of Gabon: Army

 The Gabonese Army (Armée de terre gabonaise) is the land component of the armed forces, specializing in infantry and mechanized reconnaissance.
-It was created on December 6, 1960 by decree of president Leon Mba from non-commissioned officers who served in the French colonial army, mainly the 2nd company of the 21st BIMA.
+It was created on December 6, 1960, by decree of president Léon M'ba from non-commissioned officers who served in the French colonial army, mainly the 2nd company of the 21st BIMA.
 Following independence, Gabon signed defense agreements with France, mainly on technical assistance and training.
 Until June 1964, the title of Chief of Staff of the Gabonese Armed Forces was held by a senior French Army officer.
 In 1962 a detachment of the Auxiliary Women of the Gabonese Armed Forces (AFFAG), commanded by Lieutenant Ba Oumar at the military camp of Owendo, was created.
-President Mba promoted the initiative following a visit to Tel Aviv, Israel, where he met female staff in its Defense Forces.
+President M'ba promoted the initiative following a visit to Tel Aviv, Israel, where he met female staff in its Defense Forces.